ESBenchmark/ESBench/docs/guide/introduction.md

 ![Runtimes](../assets/runtimes.webp)

 One difference between JavaScript and other languages is that it has no official interpreter.
-Browsers, Node, the new Deno, and bun are all possible target platforms, all of them use performance as a selling point and provide some examples of benchmarking.
+Browsers, Node, Deno, and the new Bun are all possible target platforms, all of them use performance as a selling point and provide some examples of benchmarking.
 But real-world situations won't be the same as the examples, to find out how they perform on your own project, you'll always need to test them yourself.

 **ESBench aims to run your benchmarks on various platforms** and let you know comprehensive and reliable results. help you choose the best environment for scaling your application.